07 May The Slow Fashion Innovation Program

 - access to the exclusive list of marketplaces where the participants can put their collections for sale for special prices;

-- special discounts on partner activities as sewing courses, upcycling, SEO, design, and e-commerce;
+- special discounts on partner activities such as sewing courses, upcycling, SEO, design, and e-commerce;

 How much is it?

-The early bird ticket will be 200 euro per person for registrations till August 19.
+The early bird ticket for the online program is 170 euro per person for registrations made till November 28th.

-Normal price will be 220eu from August 19thtill October, 05th.
+Normal price will be 220eu from November 28th.

 - who bring a friend;